 The growing concern about deer-related impacts over the past two and a half decades indicates that deer populations in some areas of Montgomery County have exceeded the cultural carrying capacity (i.e. exceeded what citizens will tolerate).
 There are also concerns about the damage deer are causing to natural communities in our parks, especially those related to forest system ecology.

 Public education on the use of repellents and fencing to protect property and crops, and efforts to reduce deer-auto collisions through public awareness, warning signs, and reflectors, are important tools in reducing deer-human conflicts and increasing human tolerance for deer.
 These methods alone, however, do not solve the problem of overpopulation.
-At right: 2015 Deer-Vehicle Collisions in Montgomery County, MD small map click on the image to view a larger version of the map.
+At right: 2015 Deer-Vehicle Collisions in Montgomery County, MD small map.

 If left unchecked, deer populations can grow exponentially.
 As the number of deer continues to increase, it is likely that deer-related conflicts will also continue to increase.
 Habitat will degrade and in the long run, the deer will suffer as the population becomes malnourished, unhealthy, and susceptible to disease.
 A program of deer population reduction can reduce both deer-human conflicts and deer impacts and must be considered as a tool in the long-term reduction of deer-related conflicts in Montgomery County.
 The County’s Deer Management Plan, shown below, outlines methods of population reduction for public and private lands.

-The goal of Montgomery County’s Deer Management Plan is to reduce human-deer conflicts to a level that is compatible with human priorities and land uses.
-In this way, citizens and white-tailed deer can co-exist in harmony and deer will remain a valued part of our county’s natural landscape. – Learn more here.
+The goal of Montgomery County’s Deer Population Management Program is to reduce human-deer conflicts to a level that is compatible with human priorities and land uses.
+In this way, citizens and white-tailed deer can co-exist in harmony and deer will remain a valued part of our county’s natural landscape.

 In 1993, in response to citizen concerns about deer-related problems, the Montgomery County Council established a Citizen Task Force to Study White-tailed Deer Management.
 As a result of this group’s recommendations, the Montgomery County Deer Management Work Group (DMWG) was established to develop a deer management plan for the County and oversee the implementation of a countywide deer management program.